-The palpably unfair act penalty in football is called when a team or player commits an illegal act that is not covered in the rulebook, but may prevent the opposing team from scoring.
-In this very uncommon case, it is up to the game officials to determine if an action is against the rules along with the accompanying punishment.
+The palpably unfair act penalty in football is called when a team or player commits an illegal act that is not specifically covered in the rulebook but that illegally interferes with play.
+In these very uncommon cases, it is up to the game officials to determine if an action is against the rules, along with the accompanying punishment.

 A palpably unfair act penalty in football is very rare and can be quite complicated.
-When a team or player prevents the opposing team from scoring in an unfair manner that is not specifically prohibited in the rulebook, the officials may determine if that team is penalized and the severity of the penalty.
-Officials may add time back to the game clock, award the opposing team with free yardage, award the opposing team with points, eject players from the game, or even force a team to forfeit the game.
+A palpably unfair act is any action that interferes with play in an illegal manner.
+When a player or member of the team personnel interferes with play in an unfair manner that is not specifically prohibited in the rulebook, the officials may use this rule to determine if the offending team should be penalized and the severity of the penalty.
+Officials may add time back to the game clock, award the opposing team with yardage or points, eject players from the game, or even force a team to forfeit the game.

-This act can be confusing for coaches, fans, and referees because there is no specified way to handle related instances.
+This rule can be confusing for coaches, fans, and referees because there are multiple possible penalties for committing a palpably unfair act.
 According to the rulebook, an action is legal unless there is a particular rule that forbids the action.
 Therefore, officials will generally turn to the palpably unfair act only when a specified penalty for a violation is not severe enough to punish a given action.

-- Defensive backs holding a wide receiver on successive plays to prevent the receiver from scoring.
+- A defensive back holds a wide receiver on successive plays to prevent the receiver from scoring.

-- Offensive players holding defensive players on successive plays to run time off the game clock.
+- Offensive players hold defensive players on successive plays to run time off the game clock.

 - A player jumps and knocks the ball away from the crossbar on a field goal (also known as “goaltending”).

-- A non-player (such as a coach or photographer) interferes with a play/player on the field.
+- A non-player (such as a coach or photographer) interferes with a play or player on the field.

-- A substitute player entering the field just as the ball is snapped to have a better chance at tackling the ball carrier unblocked.
+- A substitute player enters the field after the ball is snapped and interferes with the play.